cosywasswa/Math-magicians/README.md

 # 📖 [Math-magicians] <a name="about-project"></a>

 **Math-magicians is a single Page Calculator application developed using React.
 Calculator does simple arithmetic operations involving Addition, Subtraction, Division and Multiplication .
-The APP also fetched data from the external API**
+The APP also fetches data from the external API and displays quotes on the page**

 ## 🛠 Built With <a name="built-with"></a>